 I prefer Illustrator for vector, however, I cannot justify the cost right now.
 Inkscape is pretty good, there are a lot of tutorials online explaining how to use it, and best of all, it’s free.
 Get Inkscape here.

 Note: If you use a Mac (like I do), you will need to install and run XQuartz first.
 It is also available for free.
+Update: Inkscape now runs on macOS.

 Tip: Even though you can create vector shapes in Photoshop using the pen tool, I do not recommend it.
 First, Inkscape and Illustrator are faster, easier, and you have more options that just don’t exist in Photoshop.
 Second, you won’t be able to save your vector image in a file type (dxf) you need for AutoLaser.